Enterprise Search Solutions

 ENTERPRISE SEARCH NOW GOES BEYOND TRADITIONAL DATA SOURCES

-Corporate wide search applications are holistic solutions that make corporate information easily and securely available to all staff within an enterprise.
-Subsets of information are sometimes also made searchable for customers or partners.
+Enterprise search or intranet search applications are holistic solutions that make corporate data - structured and unstructured - easily and securely available to intended users within an enterprise.
+Subsets of information are sometimes also made searchable for customers and business partners.